Dalcoin/BENV/read_me.txt

 The order of the output data found in 'results.srt' is as follows:

+parameters.don
+rp  cp  wp  rn  cn  wn

+characteristics
-rp  cp  wp  rn  cn  wn  nr  pr  ns  cr  be  sc  A  Z
+nr  pr  ns  cr  be  sc  A  Z

 rp : radial parameter (proton)